vyfor/cord.nvim/README.md

 > Cord no longer requires Rust to be installed.
 Server component will be automatically downloaded from GitHub Releases.

 ## 💎 Features
-- ⚡ Fast, lightweight, and batteries-included.
+- ⚡ Fast, lightweight, and batteries included.
-- 🚀 Event-based architecture with instant presence updates.
+- 🚀 Event-driven architecture with instant presence updates.
 - 🎨 Dynamic string templates with custom variables.
 - 🗃️ Customizable assets for any file/buffer type.
-- 🔧 Flexible configuration with rich API, function-based fields, hook system and user commands.
+- 🔧 Flexible configuration with rich API, function-based fields, hooks, user commands and support for custom IPC paths.
 - 🔌 Plugin system of its own, with many plugins out-of-the-box.
 - 🛠️ Finds repositories and workspaces based on VCS files without relying on command-line tools.
 - 🧠 Manages activities across all instances with a single connection to Discord.